If you’re wondering how to plan the perfect order of events for a kids’ birthday party while still keeping your sanity, you’re in the right place.

 Click to learn more!
 And grab the free printable birthday party schedule page below:

-Don’t forget to pin it and help other moms:
+Don’t forget to pin this birthday party schedule and help other moms:

 Get your Freebie: